itsmoosh/g3m3/readme.md

 @ Restarted and queued runs require 2 fluid data files to be present in addition to the correctly-named input file.
 	Queued runs copy the files fluid13 and fluid14 from the previous iteration into fluid11 and fluid12 respectively.
 	A restarted run, or the first of a set of queued runs, expects fluid11 and fluid12 to be present in the exection directory.
+	Subsequent runs must have 'input_out' copied to 'input' for ut values to work properly.